 Maiden Hair Fern (Adiantum pedatum)

 The black wiry stems make this fern special but it is unique in some other ways too.
 The reproductive spores are borne on the edges of the underside of the fronds ( “leaves”) and the edge of the frond grows over the spores giving a ruffled appearance.
 The whole growth habit of this fern is different from that of other ferns and it forms 18” high bright green whorls of fronds.
-This is a fern for a very moist spot in bright sun but no sun.
+This is a fern for a very moist spot in bright sun.
 If it dries out it will die down, maybe for ever, but sometimes can be resuscitated.
 It grows well in zones 3-7, is deciduous, and spreads slowly by rhizomes.

 Lady Fern (Anthyrium filix-feminae)